-- the sale of all or substantially all of the assets of the Company on a consolidated basis to an unrelated person or entity; - a merger, reorganization or consolidation pursuant to which the holders of the Company's outstanding voting power and outstanding stock immediately prior to such transaction do not own a majority of the outstanding voting power and outstanding stock or other equity interests of the resulting or successor entity (or its ultimate parent, if applicable) immediately upon completion of such transaction; - the sale of all of the stock of the Company to an unrelated person, entity or group thereof acting in concert; - any other transaction in which the owners of the Company's outstanding voting power immediately prior to such transaction do not own at least a majority of the outstanding voting power of the Company or any successor entity immediately upon completion of the transaction other than as a result of the acquisition of securities directly from the Company.
+- the sale of all or substantially all of the assets of the Company on a consolidated basis to an unrelated person or entity; - a merger, reorganization or consolidation pursuant to which the holders of the Company's outstanding voting power and outstanding stock immediately prior to such transaction do not own a majority of the outstanding voting power and outstanding stock or other equity interests of the resulting or successor entity (or its ultimate parent, if applicable) immediately upon completion of such transaction; - the sale of all of the stock of the Company to an unrelated person, entity or group thereof acting in concert; or - any other transaction in which the owners of the Company's outstanding voting power immediately prior to such transaction do not own at least a majority of the outstanding voting power of the Company or any successor entity immediately upon completion of the transaction other than as a result of the acquisition of securities directly from the Company.

-In addition, the stock option agreements with the named executive officers provide for accelerated vesting of 100% of the unvested portion of the shares underlying the stock option upon a termination of the executive's employment with the Company without Cause or by the executive for Good Reason (each as defined in the applicable stock option agreement) within 12 months following a Sale Event (as defined in the 2014 Stock Option and Incentive Plan), as well as in the event of termination due to death or permanent and total Disability (as defined in the stock option agreements).
+In addition, the stock option agreements and restricted stock unit agreements with the named executive officers provide for accelerated vesting of 100% of the unvested portion of the shares underlying the stock option upon a termination of the executive's employment with the Company without Cause or by the executive for Good Reason (each as defined in the applicable stock option agreement) within 12 months following a Sale Event (as defined in the 2014 Plan), as well as in the event of termination due to death or permanent and total Disability (as defined in the stock option agreements).
+In the event of an accelerated vesting of an executive officer's options due to death or permanent and total Disability, such options are exercisable for a period of 12 months from the earlier of such date and the initial termination date.